 Your accounts will normally be paid to you in cash.
-However, you may elect to have your Company Funded Profit Sharing Account (and Profit Sharing Rollover Account) distributed to you in the form of Walmart stock (even if it is not invested in Walmart stock at the time your payout is processed) or partly in cash and partly in Walmart stock.
-You may also elect to have your 401(k) Account, your Company Funded 401(k) Account and your 401(k) Rollover Account paid to you in Walmart stock to the extent those accounts are invested in Walmart stock at the time your payout is processed.
-Any part of those accounts that is not invested in Walmart stock at the time of your payout will be distributed in cash.
+However, you may elect to have your Company Funded Profit Sharing

+Account (and Profit Sharing Rollover Account) distributed to you in the form of Walmart stock (even if it is not invested in Walmart stock at the time your payout is processed) or partly in cash and partly in Walmart stock.
+You may also elect to have your Pretax Account, your Company Funded 401(k) Account, and your Rollover Accounts paid to you in Walmart stock to the extent those accounts are invested in Walmart stock at the time your payout is processed.
+Any part of those accounts not invested in Walmart stock at the time of your payout will be distributed in cash.

 If the total of your vested accounts is \$1,000 or less, or if you are over age 70 (regardless of the amount of your vested accounts), your payout will be made directly to you in a single cash payout.
 If you wish to take any of your payout in the form of Walmart stock or if you wish to roll over your payout to an IRA or other employer plan, you must contact the Customer Service Center at 888-968-4015 with your payout instructions within the time period shown in your payout notice.
-If you fail to contact the Customer Service Center at 888-968-4015 in a timely manner, your payout will be made in a single cash payment to you.
+If you fail to contact the Customer Service Center in a timely manner, your payout will be made in a single cash payment to you.

 If the total of your vested accounts in the Plan is more than \$1,000, your payout will not be made until you make an election regarding the form of payout and consent to the distribution, or until you reach age 70.
-To obtain your payout, you should contact the Customer Service Center at 888-968-4015.